ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 I’ll then show you how to train our dataset for Popularity based Recommender System model using Popularity filtering algorithm and Content based Recommender System model using Cosine Similarity.

-**Popularity filtering - Popularity recommendation model**
+**Popularity filtering - Popularity recommendation model** We will get a count of user_ids for each unique song as recommendation score,then sort the songs based upon recommendation score.
+After that we will generate a recommendation rank based upon score and get the top 10 recommendations.

 How do we use this matrix for a recommendation?
 We now need to calculate the similarity of one title to another.
 We are going to use cosine similarity.